andersc/intrinsics_detection/README.md

 # Intrinsics detection

-A header only X86 intrinsic detector.
-The detection is made through the usage of the **cupid** instruction and is targeting the naming used at
+A header only x86_64 intrinsic detector.
+The detection is made through the usage of the **cpuid** instruction and is targeting the naming used at
 [Intel® Intrinsics Guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html).

 ## Usage